lpegoraro/password-manager/README.md

 ## TODO

-- Create passwords in dictionaries with login and tags to know from where this is from
-- Store in several configurable ways (configuration and multi-package implementation)
-- Support most common types of encryption
+- Support most common types of encryption and more password generation methods
 - Provide safe web service in API